desultory/ugrd/docs/configuration.md

 This is only needed when using systemd, and if there are mounts that depend on a root DM device.

 This module can be enabled by adding `ugrd.fs.fakeudev` to the `modules` list.

+> Cannot be used with the (real) 'ugrd.base.udev' module

 #### ugrd.fs.cpio